 While defining these metrics is one thing, bringing the data together to support them can pose an even bigger challenge.
-Companies usually rely on a raft of performance data drawn from many different systems: ERP, POS, CRM, legacy data and other sources.
+Companies usually rely on a raft of performance data drawn from many different systems: enterprise resource planning (ERP), spreadsheets, data marts, presentation software, legacy data and other sources.
 Each system provides important information about a particular aspect of the company's performance, but each collects, defines and displays the information in a different way.